 Do you understand what I mean?
 Decided to be a cool rambo, the guard will give you this opportunity.
 Guard is also sent to hot spots much less frequently than Army Reserve or AirForce reserve.
 This is statistics.
 If you go to active duty, then for the first 4 years, be prepared to spend 9-20 months in another country.
 This is also statistics.

 The Guard is most often used to solve local problems of the state / country (natural disasters, riots, etc.) and as a reserve in the event of a third world war.
 During World War II, 65% of the soldiers were guards.

-Another point about the guard and the profession.
+One more point about the guard and the profession.
 If you have a dream of becoming a lawyer, pilot, IT specialist, etc., then the guard is an option for you.
 After you become a citizen, you can transfer.
 This only works in the guard.
-For example: I was a 88M truck driver (by the way, I received a driver’s license at DMV as a military man, without examinations, just providing army documents), and after I became a citizen, I went to a military academy and became an officer.
+For example: I was an 88M truck driver (by the way, I got my driver's license at the DMV as a military man, without exams, just providing army documents), and after becoming a citizen, I went to the military academy and became an officer.

 You could just change your profession.
 When you change your profession, you are again sent to a technical school and again paid a full time salary while you study there.
 The strategy is this: go to the guard, choose a simple profession, get citizenship and then change it.

 The smaller the unit, the more difficult it is to change the profession, and the more people want to go.
 This applies to AirForce or Navy.
 If you decide to go there, go only with citizenship.
 The army has more opportunities, and career advancement is faster.

 Now about citizenship: military service guarantees accelerated citizenship.
 USCIS instructs you to serve 180 active duty days or a year of reserve.
 For understanding - the time in basic training and technical school is equivalent to active duty, that is, if you were in training for 180 days, then you will be signed form N426 there, and you will send documents for citizenship directly from the training.